Test for non-negligible adverse shifts: Experiments

 \subsection{Partition-induced shifts}

+In supervised settings, since the core task \emph{is} prediction, the \texttt{D-SOS} tests based on residual diagnostics or predictive uncertainty are more informative than, and can be at odds with, classifier (density-based) tests. \texttt{D-SOS} creates rigorous statistical tests from these scores so that they can be held to the same standard of evidence as null hypothesis statistical test.
+This experiment scales beyond the motivational -- admittedly, somewhat contrived -- example in Section \ref{sec:iris} and shows that those findings extend to and are stable across datasets.

-To investigate how notions of outlyingness are correlated, we analyze 62 real-world and influential classification tasks from the OpenML-CC18 benchmark (Casalicchio et al. \hyperlink{ref-OpenMLR2017}{2017}; Bischl et al. \hyperlink{ref-bischl2017openml}{2017})\footnote{We exclude datasets with more than 500 features because of long runtimes.}.
-Similar to the motivating example in Section \ref{sec:iris}, we look at tests of no adverse shifts based on two-sample classification, residual diagnostics, and resampling uncertainty (but with no outlier detection in this round).
-For each dataset in the OpenML-CC18 benchmark, we perform stratified 10-fold cross-validation, repeated twice.
-We end up with 20 train-test splits per task.
-In total, we run 3720 tests of no adverse shifts (62 datasets, 20 random splits, and 3 tests).
-Summary statistics and granular test results for these datasets are in the supplementary material.
+To investigate how different notions of outlyingness are correlated, we analyze via cross-validation 62 classification tasks from the OpenML-CC18 benchmark \citep{OpenMLR2017}\footnote{We exclude datasets with more than 500 features because of long runtimes.}.
+As in Section \ref{sec:iris}, we look at tests of no adverse shift based on two-sample classification, residual diagnostics, and predictive uncertainty (no density-based OOD detection in this round).
+Cross-validation mimics random sampling variation, and is helpful in assessing stability \citep{moreno2012study, lim2016estimation}; it generates partition-induced shifts, rather than worst-case (adversarial) perturbations \citep{subbaswamy2021evaluating}.

-We expect the \texttt{D-SOS} results to be correlated within but not across datasets.
-To formalize this setup, we use the following model:

-where for each dataset \(i = 1, 2, \cdots, 62\) and test \(j = 1, 2, 3\), the \(s-\)value \(s_i^j\) is lognormally distributed: positive and skewed to the right.
-The \(s-\)value \(s_i^j\) consists of a dataset-specific (fixed) effect \(\mu_i^j\), subject to noise in \(\Sigma_i^j\); \(\Sigma_i^j\) accounts for within-dataset correlation.
-The specification in \ref{eq:cc18} gives rise to the so-called fixed effects model with clustered covariance, which is widely used in econometrics and biostatistics.
-We fit such a linear regression using the \texttt{clubSandwich} package (Pustejovsky and Tipton \hyperlink{ref-pustejovsky2018small}{2018}) to obtain robust estimates of the fixed effects \(\mu_i^j\) even with arbitrary heteroskedasticity and autocorrelation in \(\Sigma_i^j\) left unspecified.
-All fixed effects are statistically significant (\(p \leq 0.001\)).

-In stark contrast with worst-case (say, adversarial) shifts used to assess or build stable models e.g.~Subbaswamy, Adams, and Saria ( \hyperlink{ref-subbaswamy2021evaluating}{2021}) and Duchi and Namkoong ( \hyperlink{ref-duchi2018learning}{2018}), cross-validation generates partition-induced shifts (Jose García Moreno-Torres, Sáez, and Herrera \hyperlink{ref-moreno2012study}{2012}).
-These shifts supposedly mimic the \emph{natural} variation in the data and are less harsh or extreme than the worst-case shifts.
-The fixed effects \(\mu_i^j\) in \ref{eq:cc18} measure how sensitive or robust a dataset is to these partition-induced shifts.
-In other words, these are \textbf{interpretable} and quantitative metrics for data monitoring or validation.
-Recall that data validation via statistical tests, to echo Polyzotis et al. ( \hyperlink{ref-polyzotis2019data}{2019}), is our main concern.